By Mark Taylor

-While some teas, such as black and green have traces of nicotine in them8, the amount is so small that it’s hard to determine.
+While some teas, such as black and green tea have traces of nicotine in them, the amount is so small that it’s hard to determine.
 Some people have dissolved nicotine lozenges in water and consumed it as an easy way to enjoy a low dose.

 Try dissolving a nicotine lozenge in a glass of iced tea or with your favorite herbal or caffeinated tea for a cognitive boost.

 The Controversy Behind Taking Nicotine As A Nootropic

 It should come as no surprise that using nicotine as a nootropic has mixed reviews.
 There continues to be a lot of stigma surrounding nicotine.
 Despite some of the advantages, many people are not interested in trying out nicotine due to personal beliefs or even losing a loved one to cancer-related to tobacco use.

 Like many supplements, there is limited evidence to suggest that nicotine use, as a cognitive enhancer, is effective and safe, so many people aren’t willing to take a risk until there’s more information.